pramodrps/pramodrps.github.io/_posts/2024-04-29-five-stages-to-reach-customer.md

 Let us deep dive into each of these stages and understand better.

-### Knowledge Stage:
+### Knowledge Stage

 ![Knowledge Stage](/assets/images/knowledge1.jpeg)

 When someone finds out about a new product, they usually start by learning what it does and how it works.
 There's no clear answer on whether people need the product first or if they just find out about it later - it depends on the specific thing.
 People can learn about products through different ways, like stumbling upon them, talking to friends, or getting information from somewhere else.

 When someone is looking for a new product, they usually choose one that fits their interests, needs, and what they believe in.
-They tend to ignore messages that don't match those things.

-Because of this, people often only pay attention to information that agrees with what they already think, and they interpret it in a way that matches their beliefs.
+They tend to ignore messages that don't match those things.Because of this, people often only pay attention to information that agrees with what they already think, and they interpret it in a way that matches their beliefs.

 Typically, customers look for the following types of information about a product or service:
 - What is innovation?